richysix/geneExpr/README.md

 #### Downloads

+The **Download plot** button downloads the current plot as either a pdf or png.

 The **Download Count File** button downloads the count data for the genes and samples displayed in the heatmap.

 The **Download Gene List** button downloads a file containing just the gene ids for the genes and samples displayed in the heatmap.

+#### Load RData file

+As an alternative to sample/count files, a pre-computed R data file containing a DESeq2 DESeqDataSet object (named DESeqData) can be uploaded using the **Load .RData File** button

 ## Prerequisites